holidaycheck/tech-blog/_posts/2018-11-09-simple-slackbot.md

 The very same interface is used for sending direct messages, so without changing anything you can specify your own Slack-name instead of channel.
 In this case you will be getting the messages from the bot directly.
 It can be quite handy when you want to test it manually.

 Let's have a look on how we are going to pick the quotes that should be posted.
-The simpliest source would be a json file, that can look like this:
+The simpliest source would be a JSON file, that can look like this:

 <em class="snippet-description">JSON file with quotes</em>
 ```js